Richardaeld/Fat_Racoon_Kitchen/README.md

     + If a user submits a blank entry box (including spaces) the Python validation will remove said box(s).

 ## Edit User Info
-+ Uses a plain form that is intentionally more bland than the rest of the application.
-This gives users a more serious feeling when editing their profile.
++ Uses a plain form that is intentionally minimalist.
+This design allows users to focus on the content they are creating.
 + Users are able to update their password, username, email, avatar, and bio.
-+ The form validation notifies users, with comment bubbles, if the information they have input doesn't meet the forms criteria.
++ The form validation notifies users, with comment bubbles, if the information they have inputted doesn't meet the forms criteria.
 These bubbles greatly improve the users form experience.
 + The form validation:
     + Prevents users from submitting invalid information.
-    + The image uses JS to check its file size and Python to check its file type.
+    + The image validation uses JS to check its file size and Python to check its file type.
-    + All other input and textareas use JS and Python as a duel-layered check before allowing upload.
+    + All other input and textareas use JS and Python as a dual-layered check before allowing upload.
     + These checks look at characters, character length, and blank space input.
     + A regex changes spaces to `_` for password, username, and email inputs.
     + Uses an email validation that: